abreits/rxjs-supersets/projects/rxjs-supersets/src/process-delta/README.md

 # `processDelta(handlerFunctions?)`

 The `processDelta` RxJS operator processes `MapDelta` updates.
-It makes sure that the first result always contains all map items in the `added` field.
+It makes sure that the first result always contains all map items in the `created` field.

 [back to main](../../README.md)